- Unit Studies

 Connection: You will review and discuss patterns you observe.

-Connection: Stories that you tell in this unit will be about the world around us, for example, the wind.
-Your child will begin to notice that there are shapes and transformation in everything!
-A spiral in a shell, a spiral in my thumb print, a spiral on the snail’s back…
+Connection: The stories you tell in this unit will be about the world around us, such as the wind.
+Your child will begin to notice that there are shapes and transformations in everything!
+A spiral in a shell, a spiral in my thumbprint, a spiral on the snail's back…

 Concept: Language and story can be a source of creativity and joy.

-Connection: Throughout this month you will tell stories to your child and use a variety of verses and songs too.
+Connection: Throughout this unit, you will tell stories to your child and use a variety of verses and songs, too.